soitgoes/FormWarden/README.md

 # Features

-* to decouple the form validation from the UI library
+* Decoupled form validation from the UI library
-* to allow for easy overriding of processErrors
+* Allows easy overriding of processErrors
-* provide Regex support
+* Regex support
 * Work in all browsers >IE6, FF, Chrome, Safari

 Currently Form Warden does all these things.